 “Wiggle your thumb and say something in praise to Jesus.
 This is our J.”

 “Wiggle your middle finger for O for others and pray for others: family, friends, teachers, pastors, missionaries, etc.”

 “Finally we wiggle our little finger for Y, and Y is for you.
 We pray for ourselves last.”
 (That can be confusing for little ones.
 You may have to explain that the “y” is for “u,” which is how they will hear it.)

 We find JOY when we remember to put Jesus first, the needs of others next, and finally, ourselves.
-I must confess I have to remind myself of this simple method on a regular basis.
-Otherwise, my prayers begin to sound like a “To-Do List for God.”
-This JOY system helps me keep my priorities in order as an adult.
+I admit I have to regularly remind myself of this simple method.
+Otherwise, my prayers begin to sound like a “to-do list for God.”
+This JOY system helps me keep my priorities in order.